wolfie/wolfie.github.com/_posts/2010-08-10-unconventional-typing.markdown

 But as soon as Eclipse entered the game, everything just started halting.
 Keeping Eclipse in the background for a while and then swapping back took a good  minute to get it going again.

 Lucky for me, and decent of Samsung, the memory is very easily replaced with a max of one 2GB SODIMM chip.
 Unfortunately, this added 50&euro; to the price of the laptop, making the total cost of ownership 400&euro;.
+After I installed the 2GB memory, I've been able to use the computer without inhibition.
+Eclipse now runs as smoothly as anything.

 ### Bonus: Everything Else